refena/refena/riverpie/README.md

 ## Riverpie vs Riverpod

-Riverpie is aimed to be more pragmatic and more opinionated than Riverpod.
+Riverpie is aimed to be more pragmatic and more notifier heavy than Riverpod.

 ### ➤ Key differences